agencenous/todo/README.md

 vendor/bin/todo
 ```

-By default, the command will search for `TODO` comments in the current directory and its subdirectories in files with format: php, js, css, scss, jsx.
+By default, the command will search for `TODO:` comments in the current directory and its subdirectories in files with format: php, js, css, scss, jsx.

 Some directories are excluded by default: `vendor`, `node_modules`, `cache`, `.git`.